thingdom/node-neo4j/API_v2.md

 so this driver supports maintaining such context as simple state.

-This driver continues to accept standard Node.js callbacks of the form `function (result, error)`, but streams are now also returned where possible.
+This driver continues to accept standard Node.js callbacks of the form `function (result, error)`, for straightforward development using standard Node.js control flow tools and libraries.

-This allows both straightforward development using standard Node.js control flow tools and libraries, while also supporting more advanced streaming uses.
+In addition, however, this driver also supports streaming use cases now.
-You can freely use either, without worrying about the other.
+Where specified, callbacks can be omitted to have get back streams instead.

-Importantly, callbacks can be omitted when streaming, and in that case, this driver will take special care not to buffer results in memory, ensuring high performance and low memory usage.
+And importantly, in that case, this driver will take special care not to buffer results in memory, ensuring high performance and low memory usage.

 This v2 driver converges on an options-/hash-based API for most/all methods.
 This both conveys clearer intent and leaves room for future additions.